cannerycoders/fluidsynth.clap/README.md

 ## install with fluidsynth

-In our releases section you can find a .zip file that includes both the fluidsynth.clap plugin _and_ the fluidsynth runtime components.
-Unzip the file into one of these standard CLAP plugin locations.
+In our github releases you can find a .zip or .dmg file that includes both the fluidsynth.clap plugin _and_ the fluidsynth runtime components.
+Download, then unpack the file into one of these standard CLAP plugin locations.

 | platform | type   | typical path                       |
 | :------- | :----- | :--------------------------------- |